redux vs mobx vs vuex vs dva

 • redux:

-Redux has a steeper learning curve due to its strict architecture and concepts like middleware, reducers, and actions.
-Understanding the flow of data and how to manage state immutably can be challenging for newcomers, but it provides a solid foundation for large applications.
+Redux has a steeper learning curve due to its strict architecture, boilerplate code, and the need to understand concepts like middleware, reducers, and actions.
+However, its predictability and ecosystem make it worth the investment for large applications.

 • mobx: